Alexander Patch: Mediterranean and European Theaters

 Patch's Seventh Army distinguished itself in difficult winter conditions during the Vosges Mountains campaign, clearing strong and entrenched German forces from the west bank of the Rhine and stopping a German counteroffensive, Operation Nordwind, while reserve forces were being committed to the Battle of the Bulge.
-The campaign marked the only contested advance through the Vosges Mountains ever to succeed.
-Arthur R. Wilson became the Seventh Army's new chief of staff around this time.
+The campaign marked Arthur R. Wilson became the Seventh Army's new chief of staff around this time.